ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

    Download the [VMware Image](https://ibm.box.com/s/50uj4kfg87qe3rd3icjfvlx94xaygdmr)

 **Download** the Customer data CSV files to your workstation.
-These files are used if you do not want to (or cannot) use the VM image to emulate the on premises databases.
+These files are used if you do not want to (or cannot) use the VM image to emulate the on-premises databases.

 Save the customer data for both banks to your computer.
 Be sure to use the .csv file extention.